On average women gain around 10-15 pounds during the menopause transition.

 First of all, what is menopause?

-Menopause is a state which occurs in the female body which marks a sudden and rapid decline in the sex hormones estradiol and progesterone.
+Menopause is a state which occurs in the female body and marks a sudden and rapid decline in the sex hormones estradiol and progesterone.

 The sudden decline in these hormones is responsible for all of the symptoms associated with menopause, including weight gain.